nationalarchives/tdr-design-documentation/README.md

 The working prototype is in the GOV.UK design but no final decisions have been made.
 (The decision will be as a result of business requirements, senior stakeholders and users responses to the designs.)
+We want to do user research to establish feelings of trust and security in using the new TNA design.
+2019-10-17: We are not going forward with the hybrid design.